dougbacca89/Hash51-2.0/README.md

   a part of the original vision of this project.
 The implementation was not finalized but the Video Schema is still extant.

+### - Home Page:
+* If a database is not connected the Home Page Renders as Blank as there is no dummy data that populates it automatically.